rdemarqui/rdemarqui/README.md

 ### Portfolio
-I've recently started working on my portfolio, which can be seen on: https://rdemarqui.github.io/
+I've recently started working on my portfolio.
+It's a work in progress, although it can already be seen on: https://rdemarqui.github.io/

 <br>